-The Genomic Science program aims to develop a predictive understanding of biological systems relevant to energy production, environmental remediation, and climate change mitigation.
 Genomic Science program research is conducted at national laboratories and universities and includes single-investigator projects, multi-institutional collaborations, and fundamental research centers.
-The genome sequences of organisms studied in these projects are provided largely by the DOE Joint Genome Institute, an important user facility and a world leader in generating sequences of microbes, microbial communities, plants, and other organisms.
+The genome sequences of organisms studied in these projects are provided largely by the DOE Joint Genome Institute (JGI), an important user facility and a world leader in generating sequences of microbes, microbial communities, plants, and other organisms.

-Global Molecular Analyses.
-Transcriptomics, proteomics, and metabolomics—collectively described as “omics” analyses—identify and measure the abundance and fluxes of key molecular species indicative of organism or community activity under defined environmental conditions at specific points in time.
-Global analyses of RNA transcripts, proteins, and metabolites inform scientists about organisms’ physiological status, provide insights into gene function, and indicate which genes are activated and translated into functional proteins as organisms and communities develop or respond to environmental cues.
-Metamethods that analyze DNA, RNA, and proteins extracted from complex microbial communities in terrestrial and marine environments are enabling discovery of new biological processes and providing novel insights into natural microbial diversity and interdependencies among microbial community members.
+Analytical Omics.
+Transcriptomics, proteomics, and metabolomics—collectively described as omics analyses—identify and measure the abundance and fluxes of key molecular species indicative of organismal or community activity.
+Global analyses of RNA transcripts, proteins, and metabolites inform scientists about organisms’ physiological status.
+Such analyses, as well as stable isotope tracking and nano secondary ion mass spectrometry (NanoSIMS) characterization techniques, also provide insights into gene function and indicate which genes are activated and translated into functional proteins as organisms and communities develop or respond to environmental cues.
+Metamethods that analyze DNA, RNA, and proteins extracted directly from environmental communities enable discovery of new biological processes and provide novel insights into relationships between the composition of communities and functional processes that they perform.

-Imaging and Structural Characterization.
-Genomic Science investigators are developing and using new methods for characterizing the chemical reaction surfaces, organization, and structural components in molecular complexes and tracking molecules to view cellular processes as they are occurring.
+Molecular Imaging and Structural Analysis.
+Genomic Science program investigators are developing and using new methods for characterizing the chemical reaction surfaces, organization, and structural components in molecular complexes and tracking molecules to view cellular processes as they are occurring.
 Depending on the spatial scale, a variety of imaging technologies can be used to visualize the complex molecular choreography within biological systems.
-Some of these structural and imaging tools (e.g., synchrotrons, neutron sources, and electron microscopes) are available or are being developed at DOE Office of Science user facilities that provide photon, neutron, electron, magnetic, and mechanical instrumentation with state-of-the-art spatial, temporal, and chemical sensitivity.
+Some of these structural and imaging tools (e.g., synchrotrons, neutron sources, and electron microscopes) are available or are being developed at DOE Office of Science national user facilities.
+These facilities provide photon, neutron, electron, magnetic, and mechanical instrumentation with state-of-the-art spatial, temporal, and chemical sensitivity.